Manny281/100daysofswiftui/README.md

     After redoing the arrays, dictionaries, sets, and enums in the correct section i felt it was taught better and had a better and deeper understanding of the different ways to use them.
     Booling and string interpolation felt more like a review because of my basic understanding on those things already.
     The checkpoint / mini code challenge was fun.
 At first i overcomplicated it trying to get user input and creating an empty variable.
 After just breaking it down, it was only 3 lines of code and very simple.
 I need to get used to logical thinking and maybe go back and review my old book on programming logic.

+Day Four: type annotations and checkpoint 2 :
+    Learned multiple ways to write the same line of code using explicit type and inference type .
+Explicit type is mainly used for empty variables/arrays or any of the rest.
+It can also be a personal preference. inference type if faster to write and could appear simpler and easier to change variable to a different type.
+Unless you need to use a certain type its a person preference.

+    The coding challenge was simple.
+I wrote half the code then I couldnt figure out how to only print the unique items number.
+I knew that sets doesn't use duplicates but i got confused when it was asking to create array.
+It was just me overthinking again.
+I then read the hint and relearned that i could create a set from an array so i made a set using the array and printed the unique items with count.